apache/doris-website/versioned_docs/version-2.1/query-acceleration/tuning/join-hint.md

 7 rows in set (0.06 sec)
 ```

-In the above example, when the execution efficiency is not ideal, we want to adjust the join order without changing the original sql so as to avoid affecting the user's original scene and achieve the purpose of tuning.
-We can use leading to arbitrarily change the join order of tableA and tableB.
-For example, it could be written like:
+At this point, we can use the Leading Hint to arbitrarily change the join order of tableA and tableB.
+For example:

 ```sql
 mysql> explain shape plan select /*+ leading(t2 t1) */ * from t1 join t2 on c1 = c2;
 +-----------------------------------------------------------------------------------------------------+